jro31/jethro-codes/_articles/my-story.md

 Also like hitchhiking in Canada, this way of travelling took me to some great places that I probably would have avoided otherwise.

 Charleston in South Carolina had a reputation as the murder capital of the US at this time.
-I didn't know that when in Washington DC, I couldn't find a bed for less than $20, so off the to the bus station I went, and up on the board there was a bus to Charleston that was about to leave and would take long enough to give me a night's sleep.
+I didn't know that when in Washington DC, I couldn't find a bed for less than $20, so off to the bus station I went, and up on the board there was a bus to Charleston that was about to leave and would take long enough to give me a night's sleep.

 It was one of my favourite places in the country.